suchetpwr/REST-API-Proj/README.md

-A simple demonstartion of a Blog, with bacnk REST API and Node.JS.
-The backend here used is MongoDB.
+A simple demonstartion of a Blog, with backend REST API and Node.JS.
+The database used here is MongoDB.
 Following dependencies will be required to run this project -
     1. "bcryptjs",
     2. "express",